tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/Supplemental/PyVizInstallationGuide.md

     panel                     0.9.5
     ```

-5. Use the `conda list | grep plotly` function to confirm all Plotly packages are available.
-NOTE: If using the Anaconda Prompt instead of Bash, you will instead run the `conda list plotly` command.
+5. Use the `conda list plotly` function to confirm proper Plotly package installation.

   * Make sure that you have the following version installed: